 The visual quality of the final results of your Real estate photography shoot can gain a lot from using appropriate post-production techniques.
 You do however have to plan upfront while you are shooting to use techniques like blending images.

 In cases like a floor creating a glare, two exposures are necessary.
-One shot will be set to the best exposure for the room; another for the floor.
+Set one shot for the best exposure of the room; set another shot for the floor.
 These two images can be combined in the editing process for a perfect outcome.
 For two exact positions, your tripod is your best friend.

 8. Taking care of business